JRiggles/DELPHI-kbd/README.md

 - Split board (optional, I suppose)
 - 40-42 keys (40%)
 - Thumb cluster on each half supports a 3&times;1U or a 1&times;1U + 1&times;2U layout
+- Outermost 2 columns on each half are staggered down 1U for easier pinky reach
 - Wired connection to PC (either half can be connected via USB)
 - Wired connection between Left and Right boards
 - Dimensions: 4.65" &times; 3.15" [118mm &times; 80mm] (each half)